Tobin Karlberg, 2021-22 season (Skip Hickey / SkipsPics)

 The process of transfer options are now streamlined, giving student-athletes looking for a change more possibilities.

-Michael Novelli is the co-founder of Prospect Athletics and serves as President of Innovate, an Anchorage based advertising and business consulting firm.
+Michael Novelli is the founder of Prospect Athletics and serves as CEO of Innovate, an Anchorage based advertising and business consulting firm.

 His seventeen years of heading up Innovate, has brought him roles with the Alaska Wild football team (Alaska's first professional indoor football team), and nearly ten years with the Alaska Fighting Championship, Alaska's premier mixed martial arts organization.
 Prior to that he founded the AFL, Alaska's first outdoor adult tackle football league.